-Percocet is a prescription medication used to manage moderate to severe pain.
-It combines oxycodone, a powerful opioid, and acetaminophen, a non-opioid pain reliever and fever reducer.
-Opioids like oxycodone work by binding to specific receptors in the brain and spinal cord, reducing the perception of pain and often producing a sense of euphoria.
+Percocet addiction involves a compulsive reliance on the prescription medication Percocet, which combines acetaminophen for pain relief.
+This addiction manifests through an overwhelming need to obtain and use the drug, often leading to harmful physical, psychological, and social consequences.
+Opioids like oxycodone work by binding to specific receptors in the brain and spinal cord, reducing the perception of pain and producing a sense of euphoria.
 While effective for pain management, opioids are highly addictive and carry a high risk of misuse.
-According to the National Institute on Drug Abuse’s study “Prescription Opioids and Heroin” by Volkow, N.D.
-(2020), the misuse of opioids like Percocet significantly contributes to the opioid crisis in the United States.

 The causes of Percocet addiction include genetic predisposition, chronic pain conditions, mental health disorders, and environmental influences.
 Factors such as stress, peer pressure, and easy access to prescription opioids also contribute to the development of addiction.